rudderlabs/gatsby-plugin-rudderstack/README.md

 # Key Features

-Packed with features:

 - use multiple write keys (one for prod env, another optional one for dev)
 - disable page view tracking (just in case you want to add it later manually)
-- up to date (Segment snippet 4.1.0)
+- up to date (Rudderstack team maintained)

 ## Install

-- NPM: `$ npm install --save gatsby-plugin-segment-js`
+- NPM: `$ npm install --save gatsby-plugin-rudderstack`
-- YARN: `$ yarn add gatsby-plugin-segment-js`
+- YARN: `$ yarn add gatsby-plugin-rudderstack`

 ## How to use